Earlier this year I set my sights on June for the release of my debut novel Leaving Sadie. That, it turns out, was a tad ambitious.

 I read a comment from an aspiring writer on how Dickens would handle social media – they suggested that he would be all over it; he’d be a self-promoting machine.
 I do wonder how some of the greats would get on today, when the entire nature of the publishing industry has changed with the advent of eBooks, Kindles and the beast that is Amazon.
 Or is it more of same-same, but different?
 Bret Easton Ellis and others have in the past talked about grueling book tours — so yes, self-promotion has always been a part of the deal.
 However, in the age of Twitter, Instagram, YouTube, Goodreads, and Tumblr (to name a few), aspiring authors are now expected to have a presence on each platform.
 For some readers, they care as much about the life of the writer as they do the writer’s work.
 And again, maybe that’s a case of same-same, but different: before the prevalence of social media, public appearances during those book tours gave fans a chance to get to know the name behind the novel; it offered them a glimpse into the life of the person whose words wooed and wowed readers.

 Jonathan Franzen despises social media

 In a piece I wrote for writing.ie a couple of years back, I described myself as someone who had a Franzen-esque aversion to social media.
-For those of you who don’t know who Jonathan Franzen is, he’s an American novelist who has written five novels, three of them being well-known and widely celebrated (and hotly debated) — The Corrections, Freedom, and Purity.
+For those of you who don’t know who Jonathan Franzen is, he’s an American novelist who has written five novels, three of them being well known and widely celebrated (and hotly debated) — The Corrections, Freedom, and his latest, Purity.

 Anyhow, I digress…